Indian shares end lower on losses in financials; Fed in focus

-Reliance Industries Ltd (RELI.NS), HDFC Ltd (HDFC.NS) and ICICI Bank Ltd (ICBK.NS) were among the top drags on the Nifty 50, shedding between 0.8% and 1.7%.
+Reliance Industries Ltd, HDFC Ltd and ICICI Bank Ltd were among the top drags on the Nifty 50, shedding between 0.8% and 1.7%.
 Shares of Reliance have gained in the last five trading sessions out of eight.

-The Nifty Bank Index (.NSEBANK) and the Nifty Private Bank Index (.NIFPVTBNK), which have fallen between 0.10% and 0.13% so far this week, ended more than 0.68% lower each.
+The Nifty Bank Index and the Nifty Private Bank Index, which have fallen between 0.10% and 0.13% so far this week, ended more than 0.68% lower each.

-The Nifty Metal Index (.NIFTYMET) fell the most among other sub-indexes, ending 2.85% lower, dragged by Tata Steel Ltd (TISC.NS) and JSW Steel Ltd (JSTL.NS), which fell 2.7% each.
+The Nifty Metal Index fell the most among other sub-indexes, ending 2.85% lower, dragged by Tata Steel Ltd and JSW Steel Ltd, which fell 2.7% each.

 Many investors expect the Fed to maintain its dovish stance, while some Fed board members have said the central bank should start discussing tapering its bond-buying.